ThomasWestfechtel/SWG/README.md

 /home/xxx/OfficeHome/Art/Backpack/00004.jpg 1

 ### Zero Shot predictions
-To get the zero-shot predictions follow the Predictions folder
+To get the zero-shot predictions follow the instructions in Predictions folder

 ### Version 2
 For version 2 of the paper the following lines have to be ajusted in the script file: